 What are the top 3 celebrity – inspired hairstyles right now in your opinion, and what type of hair and face shape do they work for best?

 I’d go with the classics.
-A great look for long hair would have to be Kim Kardashian (so that’s why we’re seeing topknots all over London – even on men! -ed).
+A great look for long hair would have to be Kim Kardashian’s top knot (as seen above).
+It’s incredibly smooth, shiny and usually done with a centre part.
 Also, the twenty-somethings in other popular reality TV shows have inspired new hairstyles and dominated the look for long hair.
 It works with almost any face shape, depending on the length of the layers around the face, and you can wear it loose and flowing, or up in a chignon.
-To get this look, use a 1 ½” barrel curling iron and blow-dryer – see the video below for a tutorial.

-Finally, for young and old we are looking at Jamie Lee Curtis’ short, 1966 “Rosemary’s Baby” Vidal Sassoon short cropped look.
-It works for women of all ages but is best on those with a petite face.
+For young and old, we are looking at Jamie Lee Curtis’ short, 1966 “Rosemary’s Baby” Vidal Sassoon short cropped look.
+It works for women of all ages, but is best on those with a petite face.
 To perfect this look and to keep it looking modern, make sure it is heavily textured and choppy.

-How do you protect your celebrity clients’ hair from damage caused by the constant blowouts and color treatments?
+How do you protect your celebrity clients’ hair from damage caused by the constant blowouts and colour treatments?

 I recommend a strict at home hair care regime.
 It’s important that all of my clients take home the correct shampoo, conditioner, treatment, and styling products in order to maintain and re-create their styles at home.